umarmahmud/watchesdb/README.md

-## A starter FastAPI template

-This FastAPI template attempts to be a barebones, easy-to-use and easy-to-understand starting point for your applications.
+## An API for getting detailed information about your favorite timepieces